 The Economist wanted to target ‘intellectually-curious’ readers who’d previously been reluctant to try the publication.

 They started by tapping into their wealth of subscriber data to identify the most relevant and engaging content to deliver, tailoring stories to their audience.

-This included analyzing web and app usage of subscribers to the journal, identifying reader preferences (like what type of content was consumed and when).
-They also married up cookie, subscriber and other wider data sets to build seven segments reflecting the publication’s key sections:
+This included analyzing web and app usage of subscribers to the journal, and identifying reader preferences (like what type of content was consumed and when).
+They also married up cookie, subscriber, and other wider data sets to build seven segments reflecting the publication’s key sections: